Be the change

 Once registered, do check out the resources section of the website.

 We also have a Facebook group for anyone who is interested in Eco Church in the Diocese of Gloucester.
-Please do join our online community.
+If you are the Eco Church Lead at your church please let us know by completing this short form.
+Also, please do join our online community.

 It is important that care for the environment is included in our worship and teaching so that Christians are supported to grow in understanding of this as a deeply biblical concern.